thisisevilevil/evilevil365/_posts/2024-10-12-SENSEClient-Missing-Windows11-24H2.md

   - Security
 ---

 There has been some chatter about this already, and I also covered this in a [previous blogpost](https://evil365.com/windows%2011/Windows11_24H2_NotableThings/) some weeks ago.
-However, I now have 1 customer that keeps receiving new Windows 11 24H2 directly from Dell without the SENSE Client enabled.
+However, I now have 1 customer that keeps receiving new Windows 11 24H2 devices directly from Dell without the SENSE Client enabled.
 The SENSE Client is required for Microsoft Defender onboarding.
 If it's not enabled, a Defender onboarding profile will not work, and will be evaluated with "Not Applicable" when trying to send it down from Intune.

 So this is just a quick blog post detailing how you can use Intune to deploy a Remediation to easily enable it where it's missing.